 When to Use a Time & Materials (T&M) Contract

-A time and materials contract should be used when there are too many uncertainties in contract performance that will not allow the use of a fixed-price contract.
+A T&M contract should be used when there are too many uncertainties in contract performance that will not allow the use of a fixed-price contract.
 When the scope of the job or its duration cannot be established before work begins, as is occasionally the case with building projects, time and materials contracts are the best option.

-On the project’s objective and the desired outcome, the client and contractor concur.
+The client and contractor concur on the project’s objective and the desired outcome.
 It might not be possible to outline every stage of the process.
 They settle on hourly pay for both the contractor’s employees and subcontractors within that framework.
 Along with markup for material pricing, the contractor also defines the materials that will be used.

 A time and materials contract should outline the project’s objectives and contain a fixed price for labor that accounts for wages, overhead, general and administrative expenses, as well as a profit margin.
 Freight, taxes, and markup should be included in the materials cost.
-Where necessary, the contract should additionally include a not-to-exceed clause that specifies a maximum price.
+The contract should include a not-to-exceed clause specifying a maximum price where necessary.

 AcqNotes Tutorial